pkarsy/AutomaticSchoolBellTimer/README.md

 load('ds3231') # From the DS3231 step

 load('timetable')
-timetable(15) # D15
+timetable(2) # pin = 2
 ```

 restart the module, and check the console messages.

 Go with the browser to the same IP address(or school.local) as previously.
 You will see a "Timetable" button on top.
+This is the configuration page.
 When testing choose * (=ALL) for active days.
-On school, most probably the setting will be 1-5 (Monday-Friday).
+For real usage, most probably the setting will be 1-5 (Monday-Friday).

 ### STEP 7.
 Collecting the rest of the hardware.
 PHOTO-TODO
 - A project enclosure, better to be air tight, to prevent moisture and dust.
 - A few jumper cables.
 Use only unused cables.
 Even slightly used cables can be ureliable.
 - Alternativelly a screw terminal breakout and simple copper wires.
-PHOTO TODO
 - A usb charger.
 No need to be powerful, but it helps to be of some quality, for example from an old phone.
 - A connector for the bell connection.
 PHOTO TODO
 - ON/OFF switch
-- Dual tape, hot glue, epoxy putty, or anything you prefer to fix things inside the box.
+- Dual tape, hot glue, or anything you prefer to fix things inside the box.

 ### STEP 8.
 Assembling the circuit
-For the usb cable you will neet to open a hole and then use some Hot glue/UV-glue/Epoxy putty to fix the cable inside the hole.Or a screw form aliexepress etc.
+For the usb cable you will neet to open a hole like this and then use some Hot glue/UV-glue/Epoxy putty to fix the cable inside the hole.
 TODO photo

 ### Step 9.
 Check the assembled box
 Connect the USB cable with the PC and check the functionality of the module.
-If you have not set the taimetable parameters yet, probably it is a good time to do so.
+If you have not set the taimetable parameters yet, probably this is a good time to do so.

 ### STEP 10.
 Protecting the web interface from anauthorized access
 Here are some solutions: